puppetlabs/puppetlabs-docker_platform/README.md

 Optional; applies to Ubuntu only.
 Whether the upstream package source should be used for installation.
 Valid values are 'true', 'false'.
 Defaults to 'true'.

 #####`tcp_bind`
 Optional.
 Specify the tcp socket the Docker daemon should bind to.
-[TODO: Is there a default value?]
-Optional.

 #####`socket_bind`